Helicopter Evacuations on Mount Kilimanjaro

 Early action is extremely important because altitude-related conditions can worsen within hours.
 If a guide notices that a climber’s condition is becoming serious, they will make the decision to stop ascent and arrange descent or evacuation.
 Helicopter evacuation, when available, provides a fast way to reach lower altitude where oxygen levels are higher and medical treatment is more effective.

-How Helicopter Evacuations on Mount Kilimanjaro Work
+How Do Helicopter Evacuations Work on Kilimanjaro?

 Signs Trekkers Should Never Ignore